1999 Japanese Grand Prix

-The 1999 Japanese Grand Prix (formally the XXV Fuji Television Japanese Grand Prix) was a Formula One motor race held on 31 October 1999 at the Suzuka International Racing Course in Suzuka, Japan.
-It was the sixteenth and final round of the 1999 Formula One season.
-The 53-lap race was won by McLaren driver Mika Häkkinen after starting from second position.
+The 1999 Japanese Grand Prix, formally the XXV Fuji Television Japanese Grand Prix, was a Formula One motor race held on 31 October 1999 at the Suzuka Circuit.
+It was the sixteenth and final race of the 1999 Formula One World Championship.
+McLaren driver Mika Häkkinen won the 53-lap race after starting from second position.
 Michael Schumacher finished second in a Ferrari with teammate Eddie Irvine finishing third.
 Häkkinen's victory confirmed him as 1999 Drivers' Champion.
 Ferrari were also confirmed as Constructors' Champions.